yashodhank/csv2rest/README.md

 The columns orders in the blueprint must represent the same order as of inside the CSV file.
 The `type` value can be `disabled`, `integer` or `string`.

-If the `type` is set to `disabled`, no other options, such as `name` is required.
-This will cause this field to be completely ignored.
+If the `type` is set to `disabled`, this will cause this field to be hidden in the output to client.
+It's still required to specify a unique field name.

 We recommend using a `string` type when the column is a hash, because its way lighter to compare few `char` than to compare a whole n bits hash.